Skip to content

 The “Moneyball” story has practical implications.
 If you use better data, you can find better values; there are always market inefficiencies to exploit, and so on.
 But it has a broader and less practical message: don’t be deceived by life’s outcomes.
 Life’s outcomes, while not entirely random, have a huge amount of luck baked into them.
 Above all, recognize that if you have had success, you have also had luck — and with luck comes obligation.
 You owe a debt, and not just to your Gods.
 You owe a debt to the unlucky.

 My Facebook friends seem to prefer Lessig to Lewis, no doubt because Lessig is a great scholar and a great secular preacher and, to be frank, a friend to many of us.
-Both talks have important things to say.
-But if I were to choose just one, I think that Lewis has the better of the season.
+Both talks have important things to say But if I were to choose just one, I think that Lewis has the better of the season.

 I wasn’t going to write about this at all, but my Pittsburgh friend David Radin (that’s @dradin) tagged me in a tweet that pointed to this Forbes piece about leadership: Courageous Leaders Don’t Make Excuses … They Apologize.
 I think that the piece has it right, but I’ll put the argument a bit differently, using Lewis’s scale: Great Leaders Aren’t Afraid to be Accountable.
 Accountability is my term for Lewis’s obligation, and my frame for Lessig’s call to legal arms.